 Monograms are a great way to put a fun twist on a toddler backpack, and at the same time encourage your toddler to value it and see it as their own.
 For that reason, we think toddler backpacks present a great chance to get creative with our "make it personal" embroidery options.
 You can customize it with your toddler's favorite animal, dinosaur, or perhaps a symbol indicative of a future career path, like an astronaut helmet or microscope.

-When it comes to toddlers, comfort and support is key.
-You'll want to make sure that you find a backpack with padded shoulder straps and a foam padded back panel to ensure that their first experience with a backpack isn't one that will leave them feeling sore or stressed.
+When it comes to toddlers, comfort and support are key.
+The best toddler backpack will have padded shoulder straps and a foam padded back panel to ensure that their first experience with a backpack isn't one that will leave them feeling sore or stressed.
 A cool design that fits their personality is a plus!

 The factor that most determines whether or not your toddler is ready to start carrying a backpack isn't age but walking ability.
 If your toddler's steps continue to veer on the wobbly side, you may want to hold off on giving them a backpack for now.
 But if they can walk stably on their own, they're ready to add a challenge and take on their very first backpack.